http://www.fpnotebook.com/

 - Test Sensitivity: 60-70%

-- Specific diagnostic tests (available as point-of-care clinic based tests)
+- Available as point-of-care clinic based tests

 - Test Sensitivity: 83%

-- Test Specificity: >97% (false positives are a concern in regions of low Prevalence)
+- Test Specificity: >97% (False Positives are a concern in regions of low Prevalence)

 - Other testing